vrushank-agrawal/vrushank-agrawal/README.md

 ### Hi there 👋

 I am a MEng in CS student at Cornell Tech.
-I am open to discussing new ideas that solve a real problem and love to collaborate.
-Feel free to connect if you are looking for someone with a technical background like myself!
+I love to collaborate and am open to discussing startup ideas.
+Feel free to connect if you are looking for someone with a technical background!

 <!-- COMMENT
 ---